Elimination Chamber (2014): Aftermath

 Batista and Alberto Del Rio faced each other in a rematch with Del Rio prevailing due to Randy Orton distracting Batista.
 Orton then mentioned the boisterous negative reaction since Batista's return.
-Batista responded by saying that the WWE Universe has their own voice.
+Batista responded by saying that WWE fans have their own voice.
 Later on Smackdown, however, Batista addressed the crowd, telling them he did not return to the company to be liked, only to win the championship; he then criticized and mocked the audience for supporting "195 lb wannabes" over him and vowed to destroy each and everyone of the fans' "heroes" on the road to WrestleMania, thus turning into a villain in the process.

 Daniel Bryan confronted Triple H arguing about constantly getting screwed in his title matches ever since SummerSlam and challenged him to a match at WrestleMania XXX, but the latter declined.
 Later that night, Bryan defeated Kane, and after the match, Bryan voiced his opinion to Triple H by stating he should give what the fans want.
 Bryan challenged Triple H on the March 3 episode of Raw, but Triple H still declined.
 Frustrated, Bryan conjured up the Yes!
 Movement on the March 10 episode of Raw, involving WWE fans which gathered around the ring, and forced Triple H to accepting his match with the stipulation that if Bryan defeated Triple H, he would get inserted into the WWE World Heavyweight Championship match.
 On the March 17 episode of Raw, the stipulation was changed where instead the winner would advance to the main event for the title, thus assuring a triple threat match.

 John Cena would call out The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan), only to be attacked by Wyatt.
 On the March 10 episode of Raw, when Hulk Hogan announced the André the Giant Memorial Battle Royal at WrestleMania XXX with Cena at first entering himself as the first entrant, only for the Wyatt Family to interrupt, insinuating that Hogan and Cena's heroic persona's are facades and that Bray is the "truth".
 Cena would then instead challenge Bray to a one-on-one match at WrestleMania with his legacy on the line, which Wyatt accepted.